StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 2. [Restart the StackState Agent](../agent.md#start-stop-restart-the-stackstate-agent) to apply the configuration changes.
 3. Once the Agent has restarted, wait for data to be collected from AWS and sent to StackState.

-The agent must have access to the internet to call the AWS APIs.
-If the agent cannot be given direct internet access, a HTTP proxy can be used to proxy the API calls.
+The Agent must have access to the internet to call the AWS APIs.
+If the Agent cannot be given direct internet access, a HTTP proxy can be used to proxy the API calls.
 To do so, [check this AWS doc (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html) and set an environment variable.
-For more information on how to set environment variables for the agent, see the [agent docs](../agent.md#installation).
+For more information on how to set environment variables for the Agent, see the [Agent docs](../agent.md#installation).

 ### Status